katreparitosh/katreparitosh.github.io/_pages/learning.md

 ## Good Reads

+- [Diversity in AI is not your problem, it’s hersDiversity in AI is not your problem, it’s hers](https://medium.com/@robert.munro/bias-in-ai-3ea569f79d6a).
+Talks about the "hers" VS "his" prevailing pronoun bias in many language technologies.
 - [Losing languages, losing worlds by CNN Interactives](https://edition.cnn.com/interactive/2021/04/us/losing-languages/).
 Audio interactive news report on why language is more central to human survival than just mere communication.
 - [Why You Should Do NLP Beyond English by Sebastian Ruder](https://ruder.io/nlp-beyond-english/).
 Outlines how NLP ≠ English only, but should be studied for all 7000+ languages spoken around the world.
 - [Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo](https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo).
 This is a grammatically correct sentence in English where the word "Buffalo" has different semantic meanings as Proper Noun, Verb and Common Noun.